dapr/quickstarts/actors/csharp/sdk/README.md

 # Quickstart: Actors (Dapr SDK) **In Development

-In this quickstart, you'll use an service app (ASP.NET project) and a client app (Console project) to demonstrate Dapr's Actors API to work with stateful objects.
+In this quickstart, you'll use a service app (ASP.NET project) and a client app (Console project) to demonstrate Dapr's Actors API to work with stateful objects.
 The service app represents the digital twin for a smart device, a "smart smoke detector", that has state including a location and a status.
 The client app will be used to interact with the actors.

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/actors/actors-overview/) link for more information about Dapr and Actors.